Think about a time when you were criticized by someone else. Maybe they made a comment about your appearance, behavior, or way of thinking.

 There’s this thing called the inner critic that basically gives us an internal monologue of all the things we suck at.
 This negative inner voice convinces us that we are not worthy enough, not pretty enough, and not charismatic enough to be successful.
 Just as a bully might pick on your weaknesses, the inner critic feeds off of self-doubt.

 When we start to believe these negative thought patterns, it can really impact our lives.
-I’m all about the mind, body, and soul connection, and I believe that health ultimately starts from within.
 If we are letting our inner critics control our behavior and actions, how can we be the best versions of ourselves?

 How To Deal With Your Inner Critic